 RAN4 further study the testability issues for the frequencies that UE may not have connector.

+OPPO: Similar comments as issue 2-1-1.

 Issue 2-1-3: Study on how to extend current test system to cover new frequencies between FR1 and FR2